 Without a formally established, comprehensive Plan - which should not be constrained by the annual agreed-upon costs for road maintenance, per the Agreement, but instead reflect the full life cycle and costs of the road inventory - neither the Board nor taxpayers can be assured that Town money is being spent in the most responsible manner.
-For example, a comprehensive Plan would show the Board and taxpayers the total annual cost to repair Town roads every seven to 10 years, regardless of a given road's ADT.
+For example, a comprehensive Plan would show the Board and taxpayers the total annual cost to repair Town roads every 10 years, regardless of a given road's ADT.
 A proper inventory and associated records help support the continuance of a properly developed Plan.
 This becomes especially important when there is turnover in the Highway Superintendent position.
 Moreover, a long-term Plan enables the Board to plan for proper funding of future improvements.
 While prices for highway maintenance and construction materials have fluctuated, a long-term plan could include assumptions of future increases or a range of possible prices.

-Monitoring and Implementation - Monitoring the Plan consists of periodically assessing the condition of the roads to determine if changes are needed to the schedule and then reviewing the annual Agreement between the Highway Superintendent and the Board to ensure it agrees with the road work listed on the schedule.
+Monitoring and Implementation - Monitoring the Plan consists of periodically assessing the condition of the roads to determine if changes are needed to the schedule, and then reviewing the annual Agreement between the Highway Superintendent and the Board to ensure it agrees with the road work listed on the schedule.
 Finally, implementation of the Plan involves both the Highway Superintendent and the Board ensuring that the work was done to the roads as planned and that any discrepancies are fully explained.

-The Highway Superintendent told us he assessed annually the condition of the roads for defects and created the Agreement for the current year based on this assessment in line with his established practices and methodology.
-However, because his assessments were not documented, he did not provide us with any evidence to this effect.
+The Highway Superintendent told us he assessed annually the condition of the roads for defects and created the Agreement for the current year based on this assessment, in line with his established practices and methodology.
+However, he documented his assessments on roads that were in need of repair, not on all roads.
 Although the Board participates in a selection of road condition assessments, without a documented long-term plan, the Board could not ensure the annual Agreement was in the best interests of the Town's road inventory and taxpayers.